dotnet/docs/docs/core/install/remove-runtime-sdk-versions.md

 Starting with .NET Core 2.1, there's no need to uninstall the .NET Core SDK when upgrading it using a package manager.
 The package manager `update` or `refresh` commands will automatically remove the older version upon the successful installation of a newer version.

 If you installed .NET Core using a package manager, you use that same package manager to uninstall .NET SDK or runtime. .NET Core installations support most popular package managers.
-Consult the documentation for your distribution's package manager for the precise syntax on your environment:
+Consult the documentation for your distribution's package manager for the precise syntax in your environment:

 - [apt-get(8)](https://linux.die.net/man/8/apt-get) is used by Debian based systems, including Ubuntu.
 - [yum(8)](https://linux.die.net/man/8/yum) is used on Fedora, CentOS, and Oracle Linux.